tdiec00/Athletic-Performance-Index/README.md

 #### PostMVP

 - Hover over effects with pictures for each section on home page
-- Better organizational tracker system broken down weekly or monthly
+- Better organizational tracker system broken down by weekly or monthly
 - Additional Styling
 - Descriptions for exercises or links to description or video of exercises